 - Add statuary and garden décor.
 Pieces that you enjoy in the spring and summer can still be used to add interest to your winter garden.
 Sitting spaces used in warmer months can be used to place wild bird feeders and containers with cut greens.
 Fountains can be wrapped with garlands, and bird baths that are now frozen can be topped with wreaths for the welcome addition of some color.

-I hope these tips give you ideas on how you can brighten up your winter landscape and inspire you to make the most out of the season!
+We hope these tips give you ideas on how you can brighten up your winter landscape and inspire you to make the most out of the season!
 Do you have any ideas to add to this list?
 Share your ideas in the comments section below.